jgromes/RohmMultiSensor/README.md

 # RohmMultiSensor

-## Alternative Arduino library for ROHM Sensor Evaluation Kit
+## Arduino library for ROHM Sensor Evaluation Kit

 DISCLAIMER: This library is provided 'AS IS'.
 See `license.txt` for details.